Cuban bread

-Cuban bread is a fairly simple white bread, similar to French bread and Italian bread, but has a slightly different baking method and ingredient list (in particular, it generally includes a small amount of fat in the form of lard or vegetable shortening); it is usually made in long, baguette-like loaves.
-It is a staple of Cuban-American cuisine and is traditionally the bread of choice when making an authentic Cuban sandwich.
+Cuban bread is a white bread formed into long, baguette-like loaves.
+Though similar to French bread and Italian bread, it is slightly different in its preparation and ingredients, which include a small amount of fat in the form of lard or vegetable shortening.
+Cuban bread originated in the immigrant communities of Tampa, Florida, and it has become a staple of Cuban-American cuisine.
+It is the traditional base of a Cuban sandwich.

 History

-The origins of "real" Cuban bread are debated, with both Miami and Tampa, Florida claiming to be the home of the best.
+The origins of "real" Cuban bread are debated, with both Miami and Tampa, Florida, claiming to be the home of the authentic version.
 With regards to where it originated, the first commercial bakery in the U.S. to produce Cuban bread was most likely La Joven Francesca bakery, which was established by the Sicilian-born Francisco Ferlita in 1896 in Ybor City, a thriving Cuban-Spanish-Italian community in Tampa.
-The bakery originally sold bread for 3 to 5 cents per loaf, many of which were delivered every morning like milk.
-Houses in Ybor City often had a sturdy nail driven into the door frame on the front porch, and a bread deliveryman would impale the fresh loaf of bread onto the nail before dawn.
+The bakery originally sold bread for 3 to 5 cents per loaf which could be delivered across Ybor City every morning like milk.
+Customers were asked to drive a sturdy nail halfway into the door frame so that the bread deliveryman could hang the fresh loaf in the front porch in time for breakfast.

-Ferlita's bakery was destroyed by fire in 1922, leaving only the brick bread oven standing.
-It was rebuilt and expanded, and it soon became a major supplier of Cuban bread for the Tampa area.
+Ferlita's bakery was destroyed by fire in 1922, with only the large brick oven remaining.
+A second oven was added when the bakery was rebuilt, and the expanded operation became the major supplier of Cuban bread for the Tampa area.
 The bakery also added a dining area which became a place to congregate, drink a cup of Cuban coffee, and catch up on the local news.
 La Joven Francesca closed in 1973, but soon found new life when it was renovated and converted into the Ybor City State Museum.
 The original ovens where the original Cuban bread was baked are still viewable inside.

-La Segunda Bakery in Ybor City is currently the largest producer of Cuban bread in the world and ships the product all over Florida and beyond.
+La Segunda Bakery had been a long-time competitor to La Joven Francesca and became the leading producer of Cuban bread in the city and worldwide, with its products shipped across Florida and beyond.
 It was co-founded by Juan Morè, who migrated to Tampa from Spain via Cuba and became a partner in a bakery co-op with three locations: "La Primera", "La Segunda", and "La Tercera" (literally, The First, The Second, and The Third).
-Morè had been running La Primera, but when the other two bakeries closed in 1915, he bought the larger La Segunda building.
+Morè had been running La Primera, but when the other two bakeries closed in 1915, he moved his operations to the larger La Segunda building and kept its name in place.
 His descendants have been running the bakery ever since, and it still uses Morè's original Cuban bread recipe and many of the same bread-making techniques.